-Where is the line between recreational drugs and addiction?
-Very few addicts are able to recognize when they have crossed the line, but once they do and get help, a new life of promise awaits, including life insurance.
-While the amount of drugs consumed don’t necessarily constitute an addiction, addiction is characterized by the following definitions:
+Where’s the line between recreational drug use and drug addiction?
+Very few addicts are able to recognize when they’ve crossed the line, but once they do – and seek help – a new life of promise awaits.

 · Taking a recreational drug which causes a surge in levels of dopamine in your brain, which trigger feelings of pleasure.
 Your brain remembers these feelings and wants them repeated.